 “The guidelines are in use at Flower Valley and the plan is eventually to roll them out to everyone harvesting wild fynbos.”

 The Western Cape Department of Nature Conservation already maintains a strict permit system for the harvesting and sale of fynbos, but the sustainability and good practice guidelines will benefit the conservation of this natural resource.
+Certification will guarantee traders and consumers that good practices have been employed.

 The guidelines require an accu-rate record to be kept of the harvest’s location and the weight of all species.
 Harvesters must be trained to know which species to pick and which to leave untouched.
 Plants must be picked cleanly, not broken or uprooted, and may not be over-harvested.
 And no endangered or non-target plants or fauna may be damaged.